yanqi27/core_analyzer/README.md

 The tool supports x86_64 architecture including Windows/RedHat/SUSE/MacOSX.
 It integrates with gdb and Windbg debuggers and supports gdb's python extension.

 # How to build it
-To build it, just run the `./build_gdb.sh`, it will build the gdb with core analyzer support.
+To build it, just run the `./build_gdb.sh`, it will build the gdb with additional core analyzer commands.
 You can modified the `build_gdb.sh` to configure how the gdb is built and which version you would like to build.
+It is also easy to build in a container with the Dockerfiles.

 # How to use it
 For more information, please see the project's web site http://core-analyzer.sourceforge.net/